gravityforms/gravityformscli/readme.txt

 * wp gf install gravityformspolls -key=xxxxx
 * wp gf install gravityformsquiz -key=xxxxx

-The database can be set up using the setup command.
+Once installed, the database can be set up or upgraded separately using the setup command.
 The command will not re-run the setup unless the --force flag is set.

 Examples:

 * wp gf setup
 * wp gf setup --force

+Gravity Forms and official add-ons can be updated using the update command.

+Examples:

+* wp gf update
+* wp gf update gravityformspolls

+Check the current version using the version command.

+Examples:

+* wp gf version
+* wp gf version gravityformspolls

 = Requirements =